Your 11 Point Checklist:

-To discover which codes may apply to a gas fire pit installation in your area, and if the finished installation needs an inspection by the Fire Dept. ( Find Your Local Fire Dept. )
+To discover whether or not any codes or ordinances may apply to a gas fire pit installation in your area, and if the finished installation needs an inspection by the Fire Dept. ( Find Your Local Fire Dept. )

 2. Utilizing Your Domestic Gas Supply

-If you're proposing to use your domestic gas supply, it is vital to check that it will generate enough gas pressure at the fire pit location, to fuel you selected gas ring size.
-You will need to know:
+If you're proposing to use your domestic gas supply, it is vital to check that it will generate enough gas pressure at the fire pit site, to fuel you selected gas ring size.
+To do this you will need to know:

-- the BTU rating of your chosen fire pit ring/burner,
+- The BTU rating of your proposed fire pit ring/burner

-- the distance the gas will have to travel from where you connect into the gas supply to the fire pit location,
+- The distance along the route ( not as the crow flies ) the gas line will have to travel from where you connect into the gas supply to the fire pit location.

-Remember the height of your fire pit flame is dependant on the gas pressure at the burner.
+Remember the height of your fire pit flame is dependent on the gas pressure at the burner.

 It is entirely possible that your domestic gas supply will not have enough pressure to give you a good flame height.
-If your gas supply cannot be adapted to provide such pressure ( discuss this with your gas technician ), then consider using bottled gas.
+If your gas supply cannot be adapted to provide such pressure ( discuss this with your gas technician ), then consider using a standard 20 lb propane tank.

 3. Burner Size Relative To Fire Pit Size

-Leave a minimum of 4 inches on all sides between the gas fire pit burner and the inside dimension of your fire pit structure. e.g if you have chosen ( and have sufficient gas pressure for ) a 24 diameter burner, then the inside of diameter of you fire pit needs to be at least 24 inches + 4 inches on all sides ( 2 x 4”), a minimum of 32 “ diameter.
+Leave a minimum of 3 inches on all sides between the gas fire pit burner and the inside dimension of your fire pit structure. e.g if you have chosen ( and have sufficient gas pressure for ) a 24 diameter burner, then the inside of diameter of your fire pit needs to be at least 24 inches + 6 inches ( 2 x 3”), a minimum of 30“ diameter.

 This gap will prevent the heat from the burner potentially cracking the stone or other material that your fire pit is constructed from.